jackiehjm/stx-docs/doc/source/deploy_install_guides/r1_release/dedicated_storage.rst

   nodes in either active/active or active/standby mode.
 - Pool of up to 100 compute nodes for hosting virtual machines and virtual networks.
-- 2-9x node HA CEPH storage cluster for hosting virtual volumes, images, and object storage that supports a replication factor of 2 or 3.
+- 2-9x node HA Ceph storage cluster for hosting virtual volumes, images, and object storage that supports a replication factor of 2 or 3.

   Storage nodes are deployed in replication groups of 2 or 3.
 Replication